-IPART's decision on Wyong Council's total operating expenditure is based on the same level of operating expenditure per property as it has allowed for Gosford After considering the Council's forecast operating expenditure and Halcrow's review of this expenditure, IPART was concerned about the reliability of the Council's operating expenditure projections, particularly for corporate overheads.
-IPART considers this decision strikes the best balance between the need to ensure that Wyong Council has sufficient revenue to meet its efficient operating expenditure and protect customers from unwarranted price increases.
+IPART's draft decision on Wyong Council's total operating expenditure is based on the same level of operating expenditure per property as it has allowed for Gosford Council.60 After considering the Council's forecast operating expenditure and Halcrow's review of this expenditure, IPART was concerned about the reliability of the Council's operating expenditure projections, particularly for corporate overheads.
+IPART considers its draft decision strikes the best balance between the need to ensure that Wyong Council has sufficient revenue to meet its efficient operating expenditure and protect customers from unwarranted price increases.